computerclubkec/oop/programs/README.md

 3. WAP to user r/w file using fstream.
 4. WAP using fin and fout.
 5. WAP to show use of manipulators.
 6. WAP to store book database in a file.
-Design a book class with members ISBN number, name of authro, title, price.
+Design a book class with members ISBN number, name of author, title, price.
 The Program should able to store book object to a file, find a book in the database and display according to ISBN number.
 Also display all records.
    - getInput()
    - display()
    - add_record